 While Core is not an accelerated or honors program, students can receive 15 semester hours of honors credit for completing the Core Program.
 Core is a strong academic program and students in the program receive support in the form of highly committed faculty, Core Residence Assistants and Core Fellows.

-Faculty who teach in the program include: Barnes (Religious Studies); Birdsong (Communication); Bresnahan (Philosophy); Brough (Philosophy); Cox (Philosophy); Crum (Art and Design); Darrow (History); Dorf (Music); Fine (English); Gabbe (Philosophy); Gomez (History); Groppe (Religious Studies); Hartless (Sociology, Anthropology and Social Work); Henning (Religious Studies); Holcomb (Sociology, Anthropology and Social Work); Kwon (Art and Design); Leming (Sociology, Anthropology and Social Work); Litka (Sociology, Anthropology and Social Work); Mackay (English); Maclachlan (Music); Majka (Sociology, Anthropology and Social Work); Marvin (Philosophy); Meisami (Philosophy); Miller (Religious Studies); Rhubart (Sociology, Anthropology and Social Work); Smith (Religious Studies); Thompson (Religious Studies); S. Trollinger (English); W. Trollinger (History and Religious Studies); Velasquez (Philosophy); Waldron (History); Wilhoit (English).
+Faculty who teach in the program include: Barnes (Religious Studies); Birdsong (Communication); Bresnahan (Philosophy); Brough (Philosophy); Cox (Philosophy); Crum (Art and Design); Darrow (History); Dorf (Music); Fine (English); Gabbe (Philosophy); Johnson (Religious Studies); Kadowski (Sociology, Anthropology, and Social Work); Kwon (Art and Design); Leming (Sociology, Anthropology and Social Work); Mackay (English); Majka (Sociology, Anthropology and Social Work); Marvin (Philosophy); Mendoza (English); Miller (Religious Studies); Ryan (Religious Studies); Sievers (Music); Smith (Religious Studies); Thompson (Religious Studies); S. Trollinger (English); W. Trollinger (History and Religious Studies); Velasquez (Philosophy); Waldron (History); Watkins (Political Science).